RedKrieg/home-lemmy-helper/PRIVACY.md

   - If you subscribe to a community using this link, the owner of the remote Lemmy instance will be able to determine that someone from your home instance did so.
   - The extension does not collect any additional information from you and does not send any information back to me.

-This privacy disclosure exists purely to appease the reviewers at the Chrome Web Store.
+This privacy disclosure exists purely to appease the reviewers at the Chrome Web Store, but its contents are fact.